bemdev/fastcast-tools-core/README.md

-# apiify-tools-core
+# fastcast-tools-core

-`apiify-tools-core` is a CLI runner for its plugins.
+`fastcast-tools-core` is a CLI runner for its plugins.

 Plugins are `npm` packages exporting [COA](https://www.npmjs.com/package/coa) command.
-By convention they should be named with `apiify-tools-` prefix so `apiify-tools-core` may find them among other packages.
+By convention they should be named with `fastcast-tools-` prefix so `fastcast-tools-core` may find them among other packages.

 ## Plugins

-Each plugin provides JS API and exports COA command via `cli.js` file to be used with `apiify-tools-core`.
+Each plugin provides JS API and exports COA command via `cli.js` file to be used with `fastcast-tools-core`.

 ## Available plugins list

--   [apiify-tools-create](https://github.com/apiify-contrib/apiify-tools-create) — creates blocks, elements and modifiers on file system according to [FS scheme](https://en.bem.info/methodology/filesystem/).
+-   [fastcast-tools-create](https://github.com/bemdev/fastcast-tools-core/tree/main/plugins/fastcast-tools-create) — creates blocks, elements and modifiers on file system according to [FS scheme](https://en.bem.info/methodology/filesystem/).

 ## How to create your own plugin

-1. Plugin should be named with `apiify-tools-` prefix.
+1. Plugin should be named with `fastcast-tools-` prefix.
-2. By convention each plugin should be available as JS API (so it may be used without `apiify-tools-core`).
+2. By convention each plugin should be available as JS API (so it may be used without `fastcast-tools-core`).
 You may export plugin functionality from `index.js` file in the root of your package.
 3. Plugin should provide `COA` command via `cli.js` file:

 ```js